stellaskyler/sf6bucklerdata/README.md

 Once it has collected enough samples for a rank, it writes the data to a CSV file and moves on to the next rank.

 If the spider encounters an error while fetching a page, it retries the request with an exponential backoff delay.
 This helps to handle temporary issues like network errors or server overloads.

-Output
+## Output

 The spider writes the scraped data to CSV files.
 There is a separate file for each rank.
-The files are named like output_{rank}.csv, where {rank} is the rank of the players in the file.
+The files are named like `output_{rank}.csv`, where `{rank}` is the rank of the players in the file.

 Each row in the CSV files contains the following fields: